 “CFC’s latest grant made us smarter,” explained Megan McDonald, program manager of CO-DOC.
 “We learned what it will take from a technology standpoint as we move forward and continue to expand the program.
 We interacted more with our existing partners, improving those relationships.”Grantee Stories

 Friday, March 13, 2015, 5PM

-The application for the March grant deadline will be open in January 2015.
+The application for the March grant deadline is now available online.
 Visit the Grantseekers page for more infomation.